 - 5 cups of condensed sweetened milk

 - 10 cups of evaporated milk

 - 8 egg yolks

 - 2 cinnamon sticks

 - A pinch of ground nutmeg

 - Mix the condensed and evaporated milks and the egg yolks.
 Stir with a wooden spoon until they are well-mixed.

 - Sieve to get rid of undissolved egg parts.
 Add cinnamon sticks and nutmeg.

 - Cook in a bain-marie over low fire for 40 minutes.
-Stir to avoid sticking to the bottom letting it boil for 15 minutes.
+Stir to avoid sticking to the bottom.
 Add the rum.